elevate0123/CSE/06 Sociology/IGNOU MSO/MSO 04 Crisp Notes - Sociology in India.md

 #### **Conclusion**

-The Indian model of secularism is a unique and context-sensitive solution to the problem of managing deep religious diversity.
-As **T.N.
-Madan** has argued, in a society where religion permeates every aspect of life, a strict separation of state and religion is impossible.
+The Indian model of secularism is a unique and context-sensitive solution to the problem of managing deep religious diversity. **As T.N.
+Madan has argued, in a society where religion permeates every aspect of life, a strict separation of state and religion is impossible**.
 The Indian model of "principled distance" attempts a difficult balancing act: protecting religious freedom while also promoting social reform and ensuring equality between communities.
 While it faces constant political challenges and is often criticized for being inconsistent, it represents a significant and original contribution to political theory.

 ---